 That combination is part of what makes her durable.

-Papura is not simply a motivational speaker who once acted.
-She is someone who seems to understand performance as the common language linking all her work.
+Papura is more than a motivational speaker who once acted.
+She seems to understand performance as the common language linking all her work.
 Stage, screen, talk, and autobiographical monologue all depend on presence, timing, and control of attention.
 She has spent years learning how to take a room that might arrive ready to patronize her and leave it on her terms instead.
+That public-performance logic also connects her to inclusive Israeli culture work such as Shalva Band.

 The Jewish element is not decorative